rollbear/trompeloeil/docs/CookBook.md

 ### <A name="return_references"/> Return references from matching calls

-Returning references from matching [expectations](reference.md/#expectation) triggers some peculiarities in the language.
+Returning references from matching [expectations](reference.md/#expectation) exposes some peculiarities in the language.
 Specifically, it is not allowed to return a captured local variable as a reference in [**`RETURN(...)`**](reference.md/#RETURN), and in [**`LR_RETURN(...)`**](reference.md/#LR_RETURN) a returned variable must be